Student Research Symposium

 TRAVEL SUPPORT:

-HiPC will provide a limited travel scholarship to at least one student author of each accepted submission from an Indian university.
+HiPC will provide a limited travel scholarship to one student author of each accepted submission from an Indian university.
 There may be a small number of travel scholarships for international student authors.
 This scholarship will cover partial expenses for attending the conference.
 To get reimbursement of travel support, SRS organizers expect the selected students to attend the entire conference along with the SRS-specific activities.
 Further details on this scholarship and the application process will be provided later.

 MENTORING SESSION: